Undergraduate Studies Overview

 But technical expertise cannot be a stand-alone skill.
 Innovative thinking, leadership skills, global awareness, and interdisciplinary collaboration are key components of the undergraduate experience in the College of Engineering.
 The curriculum encourages students to confront problems of a professional scope, working in teams to recreate a true work environment.
 Many of our courses are project-based, including the “Introduction to Engineering” classes taken in the first year.
 Students are able to learn and practice their trade under the supervision of our world-class faculty.

-The college offers the degree of Bachelor of Science in Chemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Materials Science and Engineering.
+The college offers Bachelor of Science degrees in Chemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Materials Science and Engineering.
 All of these programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).

 Students may also pursue a double major in Engineering and Public Policy or Biomedical Engineering.
 Some students follow a double-major or double-degree programs with non-engineering departments, such as the five-year MBA program established by the College of Engineering and the Tepper School of Business.